iam-ictm/redcat-uartpilot/README.md

 # Contents

-* UARTPilot - Arduino library for interfacing with UARTPilot in PX4
+* *UARTPilot* - Arduino library for interfacing with UARTPilot in PX4
+* *uartpilot_proxy* - Arduino application which proxies/modifies CAN messages based on commands received on the serial interface

-* test_parser - Application for testing the parser provided with UARTPilot
+* *test_parser* - Arduino application for testing the parser provided with UARTPilot
-* test_hardware - Application for testing the custom, Arduino Due based board
+* *test_hardware* - Arduino application for testing the custom, Arduino Due based board
-* count_messages - Application for testing, which counts the number of received and valid messages
+* *count_messages* - Arduino application for testing, which counts the number of received and valid messages

-* uart-shell.py - Simple commandline interface for sending UARTPilot commands over a serial connection
+* *uart-shell.py* - Simple commandline interface for sending UARTPilot commands over a serial connection